bids-standard/.github/CONTRIBUTING.md

 > Git hook scripts are useful for identifying simple issues before submission to code review.

-For more information on Git hooks, see: https://pre-commit.com/.
+For more information on Git hooks and pre-commit, check the pre-commit [documentation](https://pre-commit.com/).

 Several of the BIDS repositories have a `.pre-commit-config.yaml` configuration at the root of the repository.